 Editorial Board

-The project is led by Adriana Zavala, USLAF Executive Director and Mary M. Thomas, USLAF Director of Programs, who have convened an editorial team comprised of Kency Cornejo, Karen Mary Davalos, Elizabeth Ferrer, Tatiana Flores, and Josh T. Franco, who bring expertise in curatorial practice, research and scholarship, archiving and oral history, and art making.
+The project is led by Adriana Zavala, Executive Editor and Mary M. Thomas, USLAF Deputy Director, who have convened an editorial team comprised of Kency Cornejo, Karen Mary Davalos, Elizabeth Ferrer, Tatiana Flores, Josh T. Franco, Andrea Lepage, Marisa Lerer, and Claudia E. Zapata, who bring expertise in curatorial practice, research and scholarship, archiving and oral history, and art making.

 Each member of the team will curate a single thematic collection, selecting and collaborating with writers to develop short-form essays each exploring the work of one artist in a selected group.
 Within each collection, the essays will illuminate the diverse and complex undercurrents that the artists address in their work.